actualbudget/docs/docs/tour/settings.md

 ### Experimental Features

 Be careful with this section; you might encounter irrecoverable errors if you enable these settings.
 But if you want to test out some bleeding-edge features, here's your place to do it.
 We *highly* recommend backing up your budget before continuing, just in case.
-As of 23.7.2, the current avaialble experimental features are:
+As of 23.7.2, the current available experimental features are:

 - Budget mode toggle
 - Goal templates